seenthattinker/demo/audit.md

 and it can apply to many different types of businesses, but the law specifically excludes certain activities from SR&ED tax incentives.
 Among the activities that don’t qualify are:
-* market research you do before you start your project
+- &ndash; market research you do before you start your project
-* promotions
+- &ndash; promotions
-* social science research projects
+- &ndash; social science research projects
-* humanities research projects
+- &ndash; humanities research projects
-* and style changes.
+- &ndash; and style changes.

 You also may not count routine tasks such as testing, quality control,